You have a brilliant idea, but you have no idea how to build a startup. And you can’t code. You have 4 options:

 The risk is the same as outsourcing anything that is not a commodity, you must carefully pick the right partner.
 When selecting your partner to outsource something important, the aspects you need to care about are:

 - Record and Experience: You must validate the quality of previous works by your partner.
-For the MVP it is easy to validate design quality looking at the portfolio and for development quality if you have a geek-friend it is also easy to evaluate the code quality via their git repository.
+For the MVP it is easy to validate design quality looking at the portfolio and for development quality, if you have a geek-friend it is also easy to evaluate the code quality via their git repository.

 - Communication, Technology & Infrastructure: You should check if the partner has the right tech framework and communication abilities to know if they can manage to execute the project successfully with ease communication.
+Also, be aware of generalists.
+If you hear “we’re not stuck to a technology…we do everything: all stacks and technologies”, it actually means “we’re not specialzied in any technology”.
+And probably means they are not the best in any technology.
+You want a team of specialists so look for a team that masters 1 or 2 technologies, not all.

-- Cultural Compatibility: It is also important that your partner understands your “language” and ideally speaks same “language” as you.
+- Cultural Compatibility: It is also important that your partner understands your “language” and ideally speaks the same “language” as you.
 They understand your idea, your business and they give you the references you like.

-Look at your MVP as a key investment, choose wisely, having these topics into consideration.
 Learning how to code and trying to manage a bunch of developers by yourself, I simply can’t recommend that.
 We agree the idyllic option is finding a soulmate-CTO from day one, and if you were lucky to have found him/her then, for sure, you should stick to your buddy.